Black Eyed Peas with Smoky Collards and Cheesy Grits Recipe

 For the Collard Greens:

 In a large stockpot, bring the broth, liquid smoke, tamari sauce, and garlic to a boil.
-Add the collard greens, stir throughly using tongs, lid the pot and cook on med-low for between 10-15 minutes.
+Add the collard greens, stir thoroughly using tongs, lid the pot and cook on med-low for between 10-15 minutes.
 Stir the greens at least twice while they cook down and become tender.
 Their color will darken a bit too.
 Add the apple cider vinegar and pinch of red pepper flakes.
 Taste for seasoning adjustment (add salt if needed).

 For the Grits: